johnwmillr/LyricsGenius/docs/src/examples/snippets.rst

 ==================
 Here are some snippets showcasing how the library can be used.

-- `Getting artist using API, PublicAPI and Genius`_
 - `Getting song lyrics by URL or ID`_
 - `All the songs of an artist`_
 - `Artist's least popular song`_